010.00P Employment Outcome Procedure

 - While a summary of the services provided to the individual is not required for this case note, it is considered a best practice to establish that the employment outcome was the result of the vocational rehabilitation services.

-- The individual is to be notified of closure with the Notification to Consumer of Status 26 Closure Letter (C026LTR).
+- The individual is to be notified of closure with the Notification to Participant of Status 26 Closure Letter (C026LTR).

-- In cases where the individual has received vocational rehabilitation services but has chosen to work in a non-integrated setting or is too significantly disabled to work in an integrated setting, a referral to a local extended employment provider is to be made.
-In these situations, ACCES-VR is required to carry out the following actions and document that these steps have been carried out:
+In cases where the individual has received vocational rehabilitation services but has chosen to work in a non-integrated and/or non-competitive setting or is too significantly disabled to work in an integrated setting, ACCES-VR is required to carry out the following actions and document that these steps have been carried out:

-- Explain to consumers that the purpose of the vocational rehabilitation program is to assist individuals to achieve employment in an integrated setting.
+- Explain to participants that the purpose of the vocational rehabilitation program is to assist individuals to achieve competitive integrated employment.

 - Refer the individual to the Social Security Administration or the Benefits Planning, Assistance and Outreach programs to obtain information about the ability of individuals with disabilities to work while receiving benefits from the Social Security Administration.

-- Provide the individual with information regarding the availability of employment options and vocational rehabilitation services in integrated settings.
+- Provide the individual with information regarding the availability of employment options and vocational rehabilitation services, to assist the individual to achieve an appropriate employment outcome.

 - The following information in the data folder closure tab is required data for a status 26 closure: